andytudhope/living-blue-book/source/knowledge_repo/index.md

 found me,
 I was at home." — Lalla-Ded

+"As the existence of everything is one and the same, everything testifies to the oneness of the Real." — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

 "Say: All is from Allah..." — Qur'an 4:78

 "Was it not I that summoned thee to My service?
 Did I not make thee busy with my name?
 Thy calling 'Allah!' was My 'Here I am.'" — Jalāl ad-Dīn Muhammad Rūmī

+"All creation is sustained by that Name and is in constant praise of that Name.
+Eash issues from it in the beginning and each leaves by it on its return.
+Although it passes from door to door in its life, it thus leaves by the same door it entered.
+Thus you may know all the names, since your existence is an image reflected from these names.
+Power and knowledge and will are all manifest in you, oh slave!
+Oh man of bliss!" — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

 "A flash illumined all my soul;
 The heart of my heart opened wide.